gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 ### 3.1 Classical methods

-There are a couple of terms that are general enough to collect them into a glossary and describe separately.
+Here are a few terms that are broad enough to merit their inclusion in a glossary and warrant separate descriptions.
-Here comes those terms which are general enough to be worth to introduce prior to others, outdated, or could not put into the stream of the following sections.
+These terms are sufficiently general to be introduced ahead of others, may be considered outdated, or do not fit seamlessly into the narrative of the subsequent sections.

-* **Tokenization**: the process of splitting text into individual units called tokens, which can be words, phrases, or symbols
+* **Tokenization**: the process of breaking down text into its basic 'atomic' units, such as words, phrases, or symbols, or other elements, called tokens, which can then be used for further analysis or processing.

-* **Stemming**: the process of reducing words to their base or root form.
-Example: running, rungs, and ran → run
+* **Stemming**: the process of reducing words to their base or root form by chopping off the ends of words, often leading to incomplete or incorrect word forms, but it is computationally less complex (than lemmatization).
+Example: running, runs, and ran → run.
+Stemming might reduce the word "better" to "bet", while lemmatization would correctly identify its lemma as "good"-

-* **Lemmatization**: similar to stemming, but lemmatization also reduces words to their base form, but it does so by using a vocabulary and morphological analysis of words, aiming to remove inflectional endings only and return the base or dictionary form of a word, which is known as the lemma.
-It is more accurate than stemming as it uses a knowledge base to obtain the correct base forms
+* **Lemmatization**: similar to stemming, lemmatization also reduces words to their base form.
+However, it does so  by utilizing a vocabulary and morphological analysis, aiming to only remove inflectional endings and return the word to its base or dictionary form, known as the lemma.

-* **Chunking**: aka. shallow parsing, chunking is the process of extracting phrases from unstructured text and grouping together the words into chunks based on their part of speech tags

-* **Stop Word removal**: words that are filtered out before or after processing of natural language data (text) because they are insignificant

-* **Embedding**: what value to assign, vector database
+Lemmatization is more precise than stemming, as it relies on a knowledge base to determine the correct base forms.
+Example: "am", "are", and "is" are all lemmatized to "be".

-* **Part of Speech (PoS) tagging**: assigning parts of speech to each word in the text (e.g., noun, verb, adj), based on its definition and contexts
+* **Part of Speech (PoS) tagging**: the process of assigning a part of speech to each word in a text (e.g., noun, verb, adjective) based on its definition and its contexts within a sentence.
+It helps in understanding the grammatical structure of sentences and the roles of words in sentences.

+* **Chunking** (also known as shallow parsing): chunking is the process of extracting phrases from unstructured text and grouping words into chunks based on their parts of speech.
+Chunking works on top of POS tagging, basically it means grouping of words / tokens into chunks.
+Example: "A diligent student studied late in the quiet library."
+Subject: "A diligent student"; Action: "studied late"; Location: "in the quiet library".

 * **Named Entity Recognition (NER)**: identifying and classifying named entities in text into predefined categories (e.g., names of persons, organizations, locations).
-It is essential for information extraction tasks to identify important elements in the text
+It is essential for information extraction tasks to identify important elements in the text.

-* **Bag of Words**: a kind of representation of a text, getting by transforming it into fixed-length vectors by counting how many times each word appears.
-It disregards the order of words but allows for the comparison of different texts based on their content.
-(maybe put into hand-crafted embeddings)
+* **Stop Word removal**: a preprocessing step involves eliminating common words, such as "that", "is", or "at" from text data.
+These words are removed because they occur frequently in the langauge and usually do not contribute significant information to the meaning of a text.
+Example: "The dog sits in the door." --> "dog sits door".

+* **Parsing**: the process of analyzing a text, conforming to the rules of a formal grammar.
+It often involves the syntactic analysis of text, where the goal is to understand the grammatical structure of sentences, identifying subjects, predicates, and objects, and how they relate to each other.
+This can involve constructing a parse tree that represents the syntactic structure of the sentence according to a given grammar.

+* **Embedding**: a technique where words or tokens from a vocabulary are mapped to vectors of real numbers, creating a dense and continuous vector space.
+Each word / token is represented by a point in this space, with semantically similar words being located closer to each other.

+* **Bag of Words**: a simple text representation technique, where a text is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.
+The BoW model is mainly used in document classification, where the frequency of each word is used as a feature.

 * **n-grams**: continuous sequences of n items from a given sample of text or speech.
 They help in capturing the context of words in a document by considering a contiguous sequence of items.
-Useful for prediction and classification tasks
+Useful for prediction and classification tasks.

 * **BM25**: Best Match 25 algorithm, is a ranking algorithm used by search engines in information retrieval.
 The algorithm estimates the relevance of documents to a given search query

-TODO:
-  * Parsing
-  * Skip-gram?

 ### 3.2 Character Encodings

-Characters are symbols but machines understand numeric data (binary data).
+Characters are symbols, while machines understand numeric data (binary data).
-Thus we need to map characters into numeric values (codes).
+Therefore, we need to map characters to numeric values (codes).
-Character encoding deals with problems by defining a table (mapping) with the corresponding character and its code.
+Character encodings addresses these issues by defining a table (mapping) that associates each token with its code point.
-Here we briefly introduce some of the most prominent character encoding standards created for different requirements.
+Here, we briefly introduce some of the most prominent character encoding standards, each created to meet specific requirement.

 * **Character set**:
   * a defined collection of characters (‘a’, ‘b’, …), symbols (‘$’, ‘♣’, ‘§’’, …), and control codes (NUL ‘\0’, TAB ‘\t’, LF ‘\n’, …)
+  * it defines the characters that are recognized and utilized by a computer system or network
   * Examples: ASCII character set, Unicode character set.
 * **Character encoding**:
   * the process of assigning numbers (code point) to a character set